-Cherries are delicious, beautiful, and in season now!
+Cherries are full of health benefits, delicious and beautiful!
 National Cherry Day is on July 16th in the UK.
 Eat this superfruit before its short growing season comes to an end.

 When you eat cherries, you enjoy much more than just their amazing taste.
 They’re packed with antioxidants and offer many health benefits, including help with insomnia, joint pain and belly fat.
 Cherries could be just what the doctor ordered.

 Here are 11 good reasons to start eating this delicious superfood today!

 1. Protection from Diabetes